starfi5h/DSP_Mod_Support/NebulaCompatibilityAssist/README.md

 Nebula 0.9.11 hotfix:
 - Suppress tutorial tips so they don't show up everytime players join the game
+- Chat window will send the message instead of closing when using "Enter" as chat window hotkey

 [Spreadsheet for Nebula compatible mods list](https://docs.google.com/spreadsheets/d/16bq5RQfjpNnDt4QGPtPp1U17lmx74EIzCzhuEG7sj6k/edit#gid=373515568)
 This mod tries to patch some mods to make them work better in Nebula Multiplayer Mod.